eddelbuettel/r2u/README.md

 the current Ubuntu LTS release and its predecessor release (more on this [here](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#what-about-other-architectures-besides-x86_64)).
 We use 'r-release' just like CRAN.
 So currently the 'focal' 20.04 LTS, 'jammy' 22.04 LTS and 'noble' 24.04 releases are fully supported.
+We are now also starting to support arm64 on 'noble' 24.04 taking advantage of arm64-based runners at GitHub Actions.

-Support for other cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
+Support for additional cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.